On a conjecture for $\ell$-torsion in class groups of number fields: from the perspective of moments: Introduction

-Theorem \ref{thm_CLM_torsion} immediately implies that for fixed $n,\ell$, uniform control of arbitrarily high $k$-th moments is sufficient to deduce Conjecture \ref{conj_class} in its full strength: \begin{cor} Let $n\geq 1$ be fixed and let $\Fscr$ be taken to be the family of all degree $n$ extensions of $\Q$.
+This principle can be applied to any family $\Fscr$ for which appropriate moment bounds are known.
+Here we record that Theorem \ref{thm_CLM_torsion} immediately implies that for fixed $n,\ell$, uniform control of arbitrarily high $k$-th moments is sufficient to deduce Conjecture \ref{conj_class} in its full strength: \begin{cor} Let $n\geq 1$ be fixed and let $\Fscr$ be taken to be the family of all degree $n$ extensions of $\Q$.
 For each fixed integer $\ell \geq 1$, the conclusion of Conjecture \ref{conj_class} for $\ell$-torsion for all $K \in \Fscr$ would follow from knowing (\ref{CL_k_upper}) holds for that fixed $n,\ell$ and a certain fixed $\al \geq 1$, for arbitrarily large $k$. \end{cor}

 See Remark \ref{remark_FK} for an example of how to apply this moment approach to $4$-torsion in quadratic fields; while this case may be deduced by other means (\S \ref{sec_composite}), this is nevertheless an illustration of the principle.